Got it, makes sense. Here’s the merged version with all the original HTML elements dropped back in:

 | Release Date | September 1977 (North America) |

-| CPU | MOS 6507 (6502 variant) at 1.19 MHz |
+| CPU | MOS 6507 (variant of the 6502) clocked at 1.19 MHz |

 | RAM | 128 bytes |